Skip to main content

 The central idea is prompt composition:

-• Skills define “what” it should know/follow (rules, knowledge, compliance)
+• Skills define “what” it must know/obey (rules, knowledge, compliance).

-An Agent can import multiple Skills, creating a “Super System Prompt” that is automatically composed.
+An Agent can import multiple Skills, creating a “Super System Prompt” composed automatically.
+Both Skills and Agents support per-turn model and effort preferences, honored automatically by the dispatcher when they activate.

 Benefits